CrowdStrike/Cloud-AWS/Container Security/kernel-eks-implementation-guide.md

   ```
   aws ecr describe-repositories
   ```
- - Provide OAuth2 Client ID and Client Secret for authentication with CrowdStrike Falcon platform.
+ - We will be reusing the variables from previous commands inside the interactive container sesison.
+Provide OAuth2 Client ID and Client Secret for authentication with CrowdStrike Falcon platform.
 Establishing and retrieving OAuth2 API credentials can be performed at [falcon-console](https://falcon.crowdstrike.com/support/api-clients-and-keys).
-These credentials will only be used to download sensor, we recommend you create key pair that has permissions only for
+These credentials will only be used to download sensor, we recommend you create key pair that has permissions only for Sensor Download.
    ```
    $ FALCON_CLIENT_ID=1234567890ABCDEFG1234567890ABCDEF
    $ FALCON_CLIENT_SECRET=1234567890ABCDEFG1234567890ABCDEF